 STARFISH TRIAL.

-From 8/7/24, ENT will be conducting a randomised controlled trial to assess best treatment and it is crucial that patients have not received prior steroids.
+ENT is conducting a randomised controlled trial to assess best treatment and it is crucial that patients have not received prior steroids.
 The ‘Starfish’ RCT will examine the outcomes relating to route of steroid administration – oral vs intratympanic vs both:

 Those not wishing to participate in the trial will be offered high dose oral steroids (current standard practice)- but please note that the majority of those currently referred for this indication do not require them as they have normal audiograms or another explanation for their hearing loss.